Maximinodotpy/articles/038 - Animations with JavaScript/_blog/article.md

 ## Conclusion

-That's it we have created a function to animate values with JavaScript.
+That's it.
+We have created a function to animate values with JavaScript.
 I hope you had a good time reading and that you learned something new 😀.